uiocompcat/HyDGL/README.rst

    :target: https://codecov.io/gh/hkneiding/nbo2graph

-nbo2graph is a Python parser to generate descriptive graphs from Natural Bond Orbital data ready for the use in Graph Neural Networks.
+nbo2graph is a Python parser to generate descriptive graphs from Natural Bond Orbital data ready for use in Graph Neural Networks.
 In particular it provides the following features:

  - parsing of Gaussian data files
  - adaptable generation of graph representations (features and labels can be adapted to ones needs)